decretist/Dissertation/Chapter4/chapter4.md

 13-word clause added to the second recension version, seemingly for the purpose of piling up descriptive detail. (*unus relicta propria ecclesia eo inuito, alter dimissa regulari canonica cenobio se contulit*).
-None of the wordlists used to perform the principle components analyses include any of these 13 words, so the use of the vulgate rather than a proxy first-recension version of the text of C.19 d.init. has no effect on the outcome of these tests.**
+None of the wordlists used to perform the principal component analyses include any of these 13 words, so the use of the vulgate rather than a proxy first-recension version of the text of C.19 d.init. has no effect on the outcome of these tests.**